mad-eye/leaderboard-mocha/README.md

 To run it with tests, use:
 ```
-METEOR_MOCHA_TEST_DIR=tests mrt
+METEOR_MOCHA_TEST_DIR=tests meteor
 ```

-Notice that running it with a plain `mrt` command will run it without the tests.
+Notice that running it with a plain `meteor` command will run it without the tests.

 Meteorite is required (instead of plain meteor) due the smart package dependencies.